kayschulze/KKS-Portfolio/README.md

 ## Known Bugs

-_There are no known bugs in version 1.0._
+_There seems to be a bug where the links in the About Me section are not working._

 ## Support and contact details